hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/setup.md

 	<figcaption>Hedera Portal - Account Details</figcaption>
 </figure>

+{% hint style="info" %}
+Note that private keys should be stored and managed securely.
+For the purposes of a tutorial, secure key management has been skipped, and you are storing your private keys in plain text on disk.
+Do **not** do this in production applications.
+{% endhint %}

 * (6) From the same screen, copy the value of "**Account ID**" and replace the value of the `OPERATOR_ID` variable in the `.env` file with it.

 ### Step B3: Seed phrase